 In the opening fixture of game-week 8, a resurgent West Ham visit the south coast.
 Can they build upon their superb victory, over Manchester United?
-John Newsome shares his thoughts.
+John Newsome, premier league match predictions specialist, shares his thoughts.

 BRIGHTON v WEST HAM

 The first match of Game Week 8 of the Premier League live on Sky Sports and Friday Night Football sees the Hammers travel south to the Amex.

 Brighton went to the Etihad last time out and lost 2-0.
 A respectable scoreline considering most teams, who go to the Etihad and take on City, will lose heavily.
 Glenn Murray was left on the bench with Dutch forward Jurgen Locadia starting up front for the Seagulls.
 Chris Hughton introduced Glenn halfway through the 2nd-half but the game was effectively over by then and Chris will put that defeat behind him and move onto Friday Night Football in front of the Brighton faithful.
 Murray should come back into the starting lineup and his goals will be vital to Brighton’s survival.